 But those numbers – how solid are they?
 Can we trust them?

-Saudi Aramco has existed – in one form or another – for more than half a century and has generated enough profits to make Saudi Arabia one of the wet dreams of anyone hoping to strike it rich.
+Saudi Aramco has existed – in one form or another – for more than half a century.
+It has generated enough profits to make Saudi Arabia one of the wet dreams of anyone hoping to strike it rich.

-Arabian princes were not known for their fabulous riches just 100 years ago but rather for desert, camels and wild Lawrence of Arabia style romanticism.
+Arabian princes were not known for their fabulous riches only about 100 years ago.
+They were known for desert, camels and wild Lawrence of Arabia style romanticism.
 Today, an Arabian prince conjures images of golden bathrooms in private jets the size of airliners and private zoos.

 Ponzi pulled off his scheme in a matter of mere months.
-Not because he did not want it to continue but because it took less than a year to bring him to justice as he ran out of other peoples money.
-Ponzi was schemer who planned to fraudulently remove his investors from their money.
+Not because he did not want it to continue.
+It was more because it took less than a year to bring him to justice as he ran out of other people’s money.
+Ponzi was schemer who used deception to remove his investors from their money.